frifster/yougene/frontend/docs/STATE.md

 ## Overview

-You-Gene uses Redux Toolkit for global state management, with a focus on type safety and performance.
+YouGene uses Redux Toolkit for global state management, with a focus on type safety and performance.
 The store is organized into feature-based slices for better maintainability.

 ## Store Structure